 For seafood, try Chef John Besh’s gorgeous Marsh House in the center of the Gulch district.

 While you might spot a movie star in LA, they aren’t likely to strike up a conversation with you at the bar.
-In a place like Nashville, with its big city energy and country soul, you really never know.
+In a place like Nashville, with its big city energy and country soul, you really never know who you might run into.